Packraft: History

-A variety of companies have made durable packrafts in the past including Sherpa, Curtis, and American Safety.
+Several companies have made durable packrafts in the past including Sherpa, Curtis, and American Safety.
 Furthermore, aviator emergency rafts have been used for packrafting purposes in a variety of applications.
-Pioneering use of packrafts generally consisted of using boats intended as pool toys or lake craft in moving water while carrying gear or passengers.
+Pioneering use of packrafts also consisted of using boats intended as pool toys or lake craft in moving water while carrying gear or passengers.
 The discomfort of these non-durable boats led to the invention and marketing of the modern packraft.

 Contemporary use

 Alaska is generally considered the birthplace of packrafting as long distance, non-motorized, landscape travel across untracked wilderness necessitates a small, portable boat for water crossings.
 Dick Griffith, Roman Dial (author of Packrafting!
 An Introduction and How-to Guide), the Alaska Mountain Wilderness Classic, Sheri Tingey (founder of Alpacka Rafts), and Erin McKittrick (author of A Long Trek Home: 4,000 Miles by Boot, Raft and Ski), and her husband Bretwood Higman all are, or have been, based in Alaska.
 In the U.S. outside Alaska, Forrest McCarthy, Nathan Shoutis, and Ryan Jordan have advanced backcountry packrafting in Wyoming, Montana, Washington, Utah, and Arizona.
 Packrafting has become popular in Nordic countries and elsewhere in Europe.
 Packrafts have also been used in Mexico, Southeast Asia, Australia (including its Franklin River), New Zealand, Patagonia, and tropical South America.
 Typically the boats are carried to cross and float rivers, streams and lakes while carried between watersheds.

 Packrafts have historically been used as portable boats for long distance wilderness travel, usage that reached its apogee in the Higman-McKittrick 7,200 km (4,500 mile) expedition along the Pacific Coast from Seattle to the Aleutian Islands.
 This classical use has been modified by most packraft owners to shorter day trips that mix trail hiking and river and creek floats or lake paddles.
 In Europe packrafts are used together with train travel.
 Most of these hike and paddle applications are in gentler water of Class II or less.
 However, low-flow steep creeks rated to Class V and other whitewater runs that were previously considered suitable only for kayaks and bigger rafts, are now run frequently by packrafters.
 The addition of spray decks and thigh straps allow more precise control of the craft.
 Eskimo rolling in packrafts is now done routinely.
 Packrafts are increasingly popular among fishers and hunters as well as travelers who wish to carry a lightweight craft on airplanes.